 To receive financial aid, graduate students must be enrolled, at least half-time, as a degree-seeking student in an eligible program.
-For financial aid purposes, full-time enrollment is defined as 6 semester or 8 quarter credit hours and half-time is a minimum of 3 semester or 4 quarter credit hours.
-Graduate Learning Team students are considered full-time for Financial Aid eligibility purposes when continuously enrolled in the established curriculum program schedule.
+For financial aid purposes, full-time enrollment is defined as 6 semester or 8 quarter credit hours and half-time is a minimum of 3 semester or 4 quarter credit hours per term.
+Graduate cohort students are considered full-time for Financial Aid eligibility purposes when continuously enrolled in the established curriculum program schedule.